-The chusan palm is one of 9 species of the genus Trachycarpus.
-It originates in Central China, being first introduced in 1830 by Philip von Siebold and later, in 1849, by Robert Fortune (hence the species name).
+Chusan palm is one of 9 species of the genus Trachycarpus.
+It originates in Central China, being first introduced to the West in 1830 by Philip von Siebold and later, in 1849, by Robert Fortune (hence the species name).
 It is one of the hardiest palms and survives the cold winters in New York Botanic Garden.
 It is best grown where strong winds do not damage the huge leaves.
 It is usually dioecious (male and female on separate plants) with the male plants producing yellowish flowers and the female plants with greenish flowers.
 The Belfast Botanic Gardens specimen appears to be a male.

 |Trachycarpus fortunei in Belfast Botanic Gardens||Flowers of Trachycarpus fortunei|

 Photos taken in Belfast Botanic Gardens in 2014.
 Copyright: Friends of Belfast Botanic Gardens.